 WWII Landing Museum

-Sicily and Catania in particular, during the Second World War, paid a very high price.
-For this reason, a Landing Museum was opened in the city.
-The museum retraces this particular and decisive historical phase and does so in the most truthful way possible, illustrating the terrible everyday life that marked the life of the people of Catania in those terrible days of the summer of 1943.
-There are even those who compared this museum in Catania to that one in Arromanches which retraces the phases of the Normandy landings.
-The Historical Museum of the Landing in Sicily 1943 is located in Viale Africa, not far from the Central Station and about 10 minutes walk from the historic center.
+Some even compared this museum in Catania to that in Arromanches which retraces the phases of the Normandy landings.
+The Historical Museum of the Landing in Sicily 1943 is located in Viale Africa, near the Central Station and about 10 minutes from the historic center.

 The Ursino Castle is also worth a visit; it is an ancient Norman fortress that now houses the Civic Museum (which can be visited for free).
 Originally, this castle was located on top of a hill and was built on a cliff overlooking the sea.
-It is really difficult to imagine it, since today it is located about 1 km inland.
-The various earthquakes and the terrible volcanic eruption of Etna in 1669 totally changed the landscape of this area.
-The lava flows probably surrounded the castle without causing damage.
-The castle museum houses an important archaeological collection consisting of ceramic vases, sculptures and numerous paintings.
+It is difficult to imagine it, since it is located about 1 km inland today.

 San Giovanni Li Cuti